-But when we empower our kids to stand up for themselves in a respectful and kind, but firm way, they will be able to be more independent in the future.
+And when we empower our kids to stand up for themselves in a respectful and kind, but firm way, they will be able to be more independent in the future.

-As adults, we also have to “ignore” the tattle.
+If we want this to really sink in, we also have to “ignore” the tattle.

-If we can’t stop them before they tattle, and the person isn’t about to get hurt but is clearly breaking a family rule, we can’t follow through with the normal consequences.
+If we can’t stop them before they tattle, and the person isn’t about to get hurt but is clearly breaking a rule, we can’t follow through with the normal consequences.

 We can’t “reward” the tattling.

-We have to instead say, “that’s against our family rules.
+We have to instead say, “that’s against our rules.
 Will you please remind them of that or you can walk away or you can ignore it?”